slazun/freestyle-project/README.md

 # The 'Real Talk' College Search App

-The goal of this project is to build a Python based application that uses real-time data from an API to assess stock prices and provide recommendations about whether to buy or sell.
+The goal of this project is to build a Python based application that combines college enrollment data from an API with user inputs to provide recommendations on whether or not a potential student is a good fit for a school.
+This app hopes to help potential students take ownership of their college searches by providing them a fun tool to get information and an honest point of view on whether or not they're qualified to attend a school.

 ## Setting up Your Repository